ywatanabe-dev/fake-theta/README.md

 Fake THETA is implemented as vercel serverless functions deployed on "fake-theta.vercel.app".
 You can get the fake responses of RICOH THETA web APIs by setting https://fake-theta.vercel.app as an endpoint.

+***Note: "fake-theta.vercel.app" is an endpoint deployed from the master branch of this repository, so its behavior may change when the master branch is updated.***

 In order to specify the model, you can add a header parameter `emulating-theta-model` when sending a Request.
 If nothing is specified, Fake THETA behaves as THETA X.